alexpate/www/README.md

 ## Deployment

-As it's a static site, the site is hosted in an S3 bucket, which is then served via a heavily cached cloudfront instance.
+As it is a static site, the site is hosted in an S3 bucket, which is then served via a heavily cached cloudfront instance.

 Build and deployment is triggered at every push to master, and takes place in GitHub actions.
 See the [main workflow file](.github/workflows/build-and-deploy.yml)